 - Meat Lovers with cooked sausage, diced ham, pepperoni, cooked ground hamburger, or grilled chicken

-- Margherita style with fresh basil, tomatoes, and fresh mozzarella
+- Margherita style fresh basil, tomatoes, and fresh mozzarella

 - Spinach and Artichoke with artichoke hearts, cooked spinach, and mozzarella cheese, add some bacon on there too.